smoya/ratio/docs/decisions.md

     3. The proxy could become a single point of failure.
 - In addition to the previous point, I also considered using sticky sessions as alternative to the sharding, but the problems are very similar.

+### Storage

+#### Distributed in memory

+Even though a distributed in memory storage will end having a really low latency, I decided to drop that idea because the amount of needed memory would be high if there is no sharding mechanism put in place.
+Another part to be added is the autodiscovery and distribution.
+I could think on Serf as helper, but anyway its not trivial.

+As a first iteration, I decided to look for a simplest solution.

+#### Local cache

+Having a cache in front of the up to date will probably lead to an eventual saturation of the storage.
+I discarded such idea, considering the fact that having a literal copy of the persistent storage on each service instance is not viable.

 ### Rate limit algorithm